Chart Color Schemes

 Paddington - Milton shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Paddington-Milton's educational attainment significantly exceeds broader benchmarks.
-Among residents aged 15+, 58.3% hold university qualifications compared to 25.7% in Queensland and 30.4% nationally.
-Bachelor degrees are the most common at 38.7%, followed by postgraduate qualifications (14.6%) and graduate diplomas (5.0%).
-Vocational pathways account for 19.1% of qualifications, with advanced diplomas making up 9.0% and certificates 10.1%.
+Paddington - Milton residents aged 15 and above have a higher educational attainment than Queensland's and Australia's averages.
+Specifically, 58.3% of these residents hold university qualifications compared to 25.7% in QLD and 30.4% nationally.
+This is largely due to Bachelor degrees (38.7%), followed by postgraduate qualifications (14.6%) and graduate diplomas (5.0%).
+Vocational pathways account for 19.1%, with advanced diplomas at 9.0% and certificates at 10.1%.

 Frequently Asked Questions - Education